 The Vice-Mayor of Drohobycz – Jakob Feuerstein and his Family

 The oil boom that began in Borysław in the 1850’s launched an era of industrial expansion in the entire Drohobycz area.
 The population exploded as people came to find work in the petroleum industry and related businesses.
 Some Jews became very wealthy, among them the legendary Gartenberg brothers, Lazar and Moses.
 Their petroleum empire included oil exploration and production, as well as refining.
 They built one of the first oil refineries in the area.
-(See The Gartenberg Family).
+(See ).

 Lazar married Kreindel Weber (1835-1901).
 They had at least eight children: Anna, Felix, Sender, Josef, Ignaz, David, Adele, and Karola/Keile.

 Lazar Gartenberg (1833-1898)

 Jakob Feuerstein (1866-1927)

 Ella Feuerstein, daughter of Adele and Jakob, (born in 1906), shown here at the family's summer home in Dębina in 1908.